 The committee heard testimony from David M. Ratcliffe, President and Chief Executive Officer of Southern Company; Stanley S. Litow, Vice President for Corporate Community Relations and President for the IBM International Foundation at IBM Corporation; Kevin T. Regan, Regional Vice President for Hotel Operations at Starwood Hotels and Resorts Worldwide, Inc.; and Jason F. Jackson, Director of Business Continuity of the Global Security Division at Wal-Mart Stores, Inc.

-Witnesses testified that they were able to maintain critical communication systems in the aftermath of the hurricane, whereas government agencies at all levels were unable to do so.
-The were also able to provide immediate, vital services and supplies to hurricane victims in the Gulf Coast region, which government was unable to do.
+Witnesses testified that they were able to maintain critical communication systems in the aftermath of the hurricane.
+They were also able to provide immediate, vital services and supplies to hurricane victims in the Gulf Coast region, which government was unable to do.